 Terminology: the NGI, UMD, VO and Capability definitions are updated to keep them consistent with the EGI glossary.
 Several other definition are improved to keep them consistent with are ITIL definitions.

-list responsibilities is now more comprehensive and includes text that was formerly part of the RC OLA.
+The list of responsibilities is now more comprehensive and includes text that was formerly part of the RC OLA.

 Added clause about intellectual property rights.

 NGI grid oversight service: COD and ROD teams have been experimenting a new metric to measure the performance of ROD teams.
 The metric is called ROD Performance Index and the maximum value is set to 10.
-The service level is defined at:
+The service level is defined at:[RODINDEX]

 References were updated.

+The Operations Management Board approved the v1.1 of the Resource Provider OLA in February 2011.

 EGI.eu OLA

-The 1st draft of EGI.eu was produced at
+The EGI.eu Operations Level Agreement is in a draft status, still under definition.
+The OLA will define the set of EGI Global Services that EGI.eu offers to the Resource Infrastructure Providers and the corresponding service levels and targets to be provided.

+EGI.eu OLA will define the minimum service level for the provided technical services.
+Different availability targets will be defined for the critical and non-critical services.

+For critical services, important in the day-by-day operations of the infrastructure and heavily used by the users or middleware services (e.g. the service registry GOCDB, the EGI helpdesk or the message brokers network), EGI.eu has to assure an almost continuous availability: 99% availability/reliability on a monthly base.

+Services with a lower grade of criticality (e.g. information aggregator like the metrics or accounting portal) do not require the same level of performances, although a good level of A/R is still required.
+The availability target for those services is currently being assessed.

 Reporting tools